reelyactive/json-silo/README.md

 A data silo for JSON compatible with Smart Spaces
 -------------------------------------------------

-json-silo is a datastore for JSON objects, and is the base piece in the json-silo - [hlc-server](https://www.npmjs.org/package/hlc-server) - [smartspaces](https://www.npmjs.org/package/smartspaces) stack.
+json-silo is a datastore for JSON stories, and is the base piece in the json-silo - [hlc-server](https://www.npmjs.org/package/hlc-server) - [smartspaces](https://www.npmjs.org/package/smartspaces) stack.
 The easiest way to learn how these all fit together is our [Make a Smart Space tutorial](http://reelyactive.github.io/make-a-smartspace.html).

 Visit [myjson.info](http://myjson.info) for a live demo.